berncodes/pyDominoPDF/Readme.md

 # PyDominoPDF

-A simple Python script that generated printable fidicuals used by the [Shaper Origin CNC router](https://www.shapertools.com/en-us/).
+A simple Python script that generates printable fidicuals used by the [Shaper Origin CNC router](https://www.shapertools.com/en-us/).
 This project is not affiliated with Shaper Tools.

 ## Prerequisites